cedowens/Page-Finder/README.md

 */Command page (any interesting pages)

-*/Kubernetes nodes with system:anonymous viewing of the /pods page
+*/Kubernetes nodes with system:anonymous viewing of the /pods and /runningpods pages

 --------------------------
 Usage: